 It’s also exceptionally high in omega-7, with 35g of omega-7 (also called palmitoleic acid) per 100g of product.

-You can take 20-40 drops per day neat, or drizzle it over your favorite recipes.
+You can take 20-40 drops per day neat, or drizzle it over your favourite recipes.
 We love it over porridge, or in salad dressings.

 Plus, you can also make use of sea buckthorn oil’s other myriad benefits.
 It contains 15mg of vitamin E per 100g, and is thought to support your skin elasticity and collagen production.